pghillya/Some-Scripting/README.md

 # Some-Scripting

-Brief introduction about this repo: I know what you're thinking-- this may seem like more of a solution in search of a problem, and an overly complex one at that...
+Brief introduction about this repo: I know what you're thinking-- this may seem like more of a solution in search of a problem, and with an overly complex approach at that...

 I have compiled a report that, to be honest, I don't care TOO much about, but I did this mainly to showcase some of my technical ability